 The event typically takes place in the morning on the third Saturday in February.

 Each year, the event features a new theme highlighting major milestones in history, such as African-American soldiers in times of war.
-The parade starts downtown off of Texas Avenue and Hamilton Street near Minute Maid Stadium, and is free and open to the public.
+The parade starts downtown off of Texas Avenue and Hamilton Street near Minute Maid Stadium and is free and open to the public.

-Decades before slavery had been abolished and the Civil War was won, Black Americans served in the United States military — fighting for the very liberties they, themselves, did not yet have.
+Decades before slavery had been abolished and the Civil War was won, black Americans served in the United States military fighting for the very liberties they, themselves, did not yet have.
 Following the end of the Civil War, the federal government formed all-Black infantry units whose soldiers would become known as the Buffalo Soldiers.